martijnj42/bf_zig_parser/README.md

 Clone or download the repository.

 ### Compiler Settings
-Open the `compiler_settings.zig` file and edit the `path_to_zig` to match your Zig path.
+Open the `compiler_settings.zig` file and edit `path_to_zig` to match your Zig path.
 If you encounter an "AppAccessDenied" error, add `sudo` to your Zig command in the compiler settings.

 ### Build the Parser
 Run `zig build` to build the parser.
 After building, the parser executable can be found at: `./zig-out/bin/bf_zig_parser`.